COMPASS For

 Improved Survey Finding Tool. |

-Survey/Station finding tool has been
+finding tool has been improved to make

-improved to make it easier to find
+it easier to find surveys and stations.

-surveys and stations.
-The new version of
+The new version of the tool puts both

-the station-list on the same page.
-When
+the same page.
+When you select a new

-you select a new survey from the list,
+survey from the list, the corresponding

-appear in the station-list so you don't
+station-list so you don't have to switch

-have to switch back and forth between
+back and forth between the two page.
+At

-the two page.
-At the same time, the
+the same time, the survey and the

-survey and the selected station
+selected station

 |